 Click Screening in the panel on the left-hand side.

 Read the title and abstract of the study and include or exclude according to the criteria defined in the protocol.

-If you want to include the study, upload a full text PDF of the study, accessible either through PubMed or an online library subscription, and hit “include.”
+If the abstract contains insufficient information to decide, (sometimes the outcomes of interest are not obvious or included in the title/abstract so it’s best to check the full text when in doubt), select “View Study Source,” which links through to the PubMed site or the DOI of the article.

 If you don't have access to the full text, message us via email (include the PMID you're searching for) or try Sci-Hub.
 If you still cannot find it, after reaching out to us, add the exclusion reason “Full Text Unavailable”.

-If you want to exclude a study, select an appropriate exclusion reason, then hit “exclude.”
+After reviewing the article, if you determine it should be excluded, select an appropriate exclusion reason, then hit “exclude.”

-If the abstract contains insufficient information to decide, select “View Study Source,” which links through to the PubMed site or the DOI of the article.

-Upload the full text and check “Full text review” if you viewed the full text before determining inclusion.
+If you want to include the study, upload a full text PDF of the study to the nest, accessible either through PubMed or an online library subscription, check “Full text review” and hit “include.”

 Screen at least 30 studies.
 Don’t stop until you have at least 6 included studies.
+If you have screened 30 studies and haven’t yet included at least 6 studies, stop and check in with us.
+This may be because your literature search may have produced results that are too broad or too specific.

 Once you have 6 included studies, click here: